-The College of Agriculture continues to operate under university guidelines regarding Covid-19 risks.
-Guidance and approval for specific visitors will depend on the campus research enterprise in question, activities taking place in that lab or physical space, and overall conditions on campus.
+Despite the lessening of Covid-19 risks locally and globally, the University continues to monitor the situation and may at any time alter the guidelines regarding Covid-19 risks.
+Guidance for specific visitors will depend on the campus research enterprise in question, activities taking place in that lab or physical space, and overall conditions on campus.
 The goal in the College of Agriculture is to facilitate invitations to Visiting Scholars and support research operations, while safeguarding the health of those in the Purdue community.
-Campus response to Covid-19 risks will continue to evolve.
 Those who intend to invite Visiting Scholars should understand and communicate to the invitee that plans are subject to change.
-Once invited, a Visiting Scholar may be barred or delayed from entering the U.S., and cancellation of an invitation or postponement of research activities may occur at any time prior to or after arrival.
+Once invited, a Visiting Scholar could be barred or delayed from entering the U.S., and cancellation of an invitation or postponement of research activities could occur at any time prior to or after arrival.
 This may have financial implications for the visitor or host, as well as implications for the visitor's ability to conduct planned research.